hanzoai/operate/.github/ISSUE_TEMPLATE/show_me_the_bug.md

 ---
 name: "🪲 Show me the Bug"
-about: Report a bug encountered while using OpenManus and seek assistance.
+about: Report a bug encountered while using Operator and seek assistance.
 title: ''
 labels: kind/bug
 assignees: ''